Shandon Baptiste: 2020–2021

 On 31 January 2020, Baptiste transferred to Championship club Brentford for an undisclosed fee (reported to be £2.25 million, plus add-ons) and signed a 4 1/2-year contract, with the option of a further year.
-He made 13 appearances during what remained of the 2019–20 season, which ended with defeat in the 2020 Championship play-off Final.
+He made 13 appearances during what remained of the 2019–20 season, which ended with defeat in the 2020 Championship play-off final.

 Baptiste began the 2020–21 season principally involved in Brentford's EFL Cup campaign, before suffering a tear to his lateral meniscus in a match versus West Bromwich Albion on 22 September 2020, which ultimately required surgery.
-In his absence, Brentford secured promotion to the Premier League with victory in the 2021 Championship play-off Final.
+In his absence, Brentford secured promotion to the Premier League with victory in the 2021 Championship play-off final.

-2021–22
+2021–22 season

-Baptiste entered the 2021–22 pre-season fully fit and made his return to match play as a second half substitute in a 1–0 friendly win over AFC Wimbledon on 17 July 2021, though an ankle injury ruled him out of the beginning of the regular season.
+Baptiste entered the 2021–22 pre-season fully fit and made his return to match play as a second-half substitute in a 1–0 friendly win over AFC Wimbledon on 17 July 2021, though an ankle injury ruled him out of the beginning of the regular season.
 Baptiste made his first competitive appearance in 11 months as a late substitute in a 1–1 Premier League draw with Aston Villa on 28 August 2021.
 29 minutes into his fifth appearance of the season (a 2–1 victory over West Ham United on 3 October), Baptiste suffered a dislocated left shoulder, which kept him out for seven weeks.
 He played much of the remainder of the season in a substitute role and scored his first goal for the club in a 2–2 draw with Leeds United on 5 December.
 Baptiste finished the 2021–22 season with 25 appearances and one goal.

-2022–23

-Baptiste was utilised primary as a substitute during the early months of the 2022–23 season, before a groin injury suffered in late October 2022 sidelined him for three months.
+2022–2024

+Either side of missing the middle third of the season with a groin injury, Baptiste was predominantly deployed as a substitute during the 2022–23 season.
+He made 24 appearances, without scoring.

+Following a substitute appearance in Brentford's 2023–24 season opener, Baptiste missed three months after suffering the fourth shoulder dislocation of his career in training.
+On his second first team appearance after returning to fitness, Baptiste scored his first Brentford goal (three days shy of two years since his previous goal) in a 3–1 victory over Luton Town on 2 December 2023.
+Baptiste was released when his contract expired at the end of the 2023–24 season and he ended his 4 1/2-year Brentford career on 78 appearances and two goals.

+Luton Town

+On 6 July 2024, Baptiste joined Championship club Luton Town on a free transfer and signed an undisclosed-length contract, reported to be three years.
+He made 17 appearances and scored one goal during an injury-ravaged 2024–25 season, in which the club was relegated to League One.
+After making four appearances during the first three weeks of the 2025–26 season, Baptiste suffered an anterior cruciate ligament injury in training.